KristianColville1/kristians-cool-shop/DatabaseDesignDocument.md

 - Dependent on the Product supertype for core product information
 - Attributes are only applicable to products classified as books
 - Supports detailed product specifications for literary items

+**Conceptual Attributes**:

+Specialised attributes for book products:

+- **ProductID**: Links to the parent Product entity, serving as both primary key and foreign key to maintain the generalisation relationship.
+- **Author**: The book's author name, crucial for customer searches and literary categorisation.
+- **ISBN**: International Standard Book Number, a unique identifier for the publication used in the book industry.
+- **Pages**: Total page count, giving customers an indication of the book's length.
+- **Publisher**: The publishing company, relevant for customers and industry cataloguing.

 </details>